Talking and Walking; Exploring Intersections of Embodiment and Agency in Religious-secular Formations.

 - ‘Designing the body.
 Agency and embodiment in researching African-Dutch women’s lives.’ – Brenda Bartelink, University of Groningen and Gabriela Bustamante, Design that Matter

-Second session – ‘Youth’s bodies’
+Second session – ‘Exploring the secular body’

 - ‘Idle Minds and Empty Stomachs.’– Erik Meinema, Utrecht University